What is an occipital nerve block?

 What happens on the day of my procedure?

-You will be asked to lie down on an examination table.
-The scalp at the back of the head will be cleaned with alcohol, and your provider will locate the site of the nerve feel (it is often quite tender).
+You will lie down on an examination table.
+The medical team will clean the scalp at the back of the head with alcohol, and your provider will locate the site of the nerve feel (it is often quite tender).
 Using a thin needle, about a teaspoonful of a mixture of local anesthetic and steroids are injected into the scalp in the area of the “trunk” of the nerve.
 If the injection has been properly located, the scalp on the injected side will quickly go numb, often relieving pain within minutes.
 You will be asked to note how this numbness affects your symptoms.
 A more permanent procedure on the nerve would be expected to have a similar effect.
 This numbness will wear off over several hours.
 If there is a significant amount of inflammation present, the steroids may begin to work in the next few days to help bring your pain under control for longer, sometimes weeks or months.

 What happens after my procedure?

-For patients achieving good results with these temporary nerve blocks, there are a variety of other more permanent pain-relieving procedures that can be performed by our surgeons or Anesthesia Pain Clinic, including cutting the nerve, decompressing the nerve, or damaging it with small doses of a toxin or with a radio-frequency energy probe.
+For patients achieving good results with these temporary nerve blocks, there are various more permanent pain-relieving procedures available.
+These procedures can be performed by our surgeons or Anesthesia Pain Clinic.
+They include cutting the nerve, decompressing the nerve, or damaging it with small doses of a toxin or with a radio-frequency energy probe.

 An occipital nerve stimulator (basically a nerve pacemaker) can also be helpful.
 If you do well with the temporary blocks, your provider will discuss the pros and cons of these options with you.